 Kate’s site, which has become a huge local source for moms (and dads) in Metro Richmond, attracts thousands of loyal visitors every month.
 She also grew a respectable social media presence over the years on Twitter and through her Richmondmom Junkies Facebook group.

-In 2012, Richmondmom even attracted the attention of executives at Chevy, who selected Kate, along with Kate Semp, Monica Horsley, and my own colleague Kelly Vance, to drive a Chevy Traverse across the country to Austin, Texas for the SXSW Music Festival.
+In 2012, Richmondmom even attracted the attention of executives at General Motors Chevrolet, who selected Kate and a few other Richmond bloggers, including our fearless leader, Kelly Vance, to drive a Chevy Traverse across the country to Austin, Texas for the SXSW Music Festival.
 See From #RVA to #USA!
 Why Big Brands Love the Little Guy– Richmond GRID

 A writer at heart, Kate published a local history book series for children (Richmond Rocks! and Richmond Rocks!
 The Spooky Sequel).
 Eager to focus on her writing and storytelling, Kate recently announced that she was passing the torch.
 See Hip To Be Round buys Richmondmom.com– Richmond Times-Dispatch

 New blog parents, Christa Donohue and Brian Roome of Hip To Be Round, saw the opportunity as a natural fit.
 See Carytown store buys digital media business– Richmond BizSense